 BSI is committed to fostering not only the development of cutting-edge research, but also cutting-edge researchers.
 BSI provides young researchers at the graduate, postdoctoral, and faculty levels with a stimulating world-class research environment and career opportunities, positioning them at the forefront of brain science and offering training that will support them throughout their professional research careers.
 Alumni trained at BSI have moved on to distinguished careers in academia, industry, and government at leading universities and institutions in Japan and all over the world.
 Apart from its core research activities, BSI accomplishes this goal through its training programs of which the flagship is the BSI Summer Program that offers the choice of a laboratory internship, or an intensive lecture course.
 The Brain Science Training Program is an extended lecture course for a select group of graduate students from Japanese universities.
 Opportunities for professional career development also occur at the BSI Seminar Series, Brain Lunch, and Annual Retreat, along with professional networking at BSI social events.

 BSI is a leader in the scientific community and actively forms collaborative research partnerships with major universities in Japan and throughout the world, such as the RIKEN-MIT Center for Neural Circuit Genetics.
 In Japan, BSI manages a joint research project with Keio University called the FIRST Program for studying comparative cognition and also has collaborative research and graduate student training agreements with the Universities of Tokyo, and Waseda.
 The Consortium for the Promotion of Depression and Dementia Research has become a leader in coordinating the study of debilitating brain diseases.
 BSI also fulfills important coordinating and repository functions for the research community.
 BSI is home to the Japan node of the International Neuroinformatics Coordinating Facility (INCF) and helps to manage Japan’s National Bioresource Project.
 BSI is also translating its basic research for society by teaming with leading industries.
-The BSI-Olympus Collaboration Center is developing next-generation microscopes while the BSI-Toyota Collaboration Center combines BSI’s expertise in computational and systems neuroscience with Toyota’s engineering prowess to explore innovative robotic technologies.
+The BSI-Olympus Collaboration Center supports the popularization and transfer of bioimaging technology through the development of basic infrastructure, devices and support systems.
+In the areas of "Neurodriving" and "Neurorehabilitation", the BSI-Toyota Collaboration Center will bring world-class scientific results and create cutting-edge technology for the welfare of the society.
+The BSI-Takeda Collaboration Center is looking for molecules which are effective for treating diseases of the central nervous system (CNS), i.e., schizophrenia and Alzheimer’s disease, and to produce them as new drugs, collaborating with pharmaceutical companies or institutes.

 In 1976, I opened a window that, according to one account, had been closed for a hundred years.
 That window led me to a major discovery in the field of immunology, and it was after that discovery—when deciding what to study next—that the idea came to me of researching the brain.